magsol/wildlife-cameras/README.md

    - the final step here involved setting symlinks for `pykms` and `libcamera` inside the `${MAMBA_ROOT}`

 This initializes a default environment that works well with both PiCamera2 and DepthAI devices.

+## Troubleshooting

+### New versions of Picamera2

+A common problem I've been running into is that, when a new version of Picamera2 is released, the previous versions break--even to the point of not being able to ask the version that's installed to compare against the newest version.

+However, [a recent change is that the group is now releasing the latest Picamera2 as apt packages](https://github.com/raspberrypi/picamera2/issues/303).
+They're still available on PyPI--and I'm continuing to use them there, too--but evidently this seems to be the long-term way forward.

+For the time being, though, continuing to use `pip install -U --no-deps picamera2` seems to work.